Dave Shula, Don Shula’s Son: 5 Fast Facts You Need To Know

 The 60-year-old Shula has five siblings: one brother who went on to become a football coach, Michael, and his three sisters, Donna, Sharon and Annie.
 He is married to his college sweetheart, Leslie, and has three sons.

-Here’s what you need to know about Dave Schula, Don Schula’s 60-year-old son:
+Here’s what you need to know about Dave Shula, Don Shula’s 60-year-old son:

-Schula became one of the NFL’s youngest assistant coaches when his father hired him as an assistant coach of the Miami Dolphins in 1982; Schula was 23 then.
+Shula became one of the NFL’s youngest assistant coaches when his father hired him as an assistant coach of the Miami Dolphins in 1982; Shula was 23 then.
 He went on to attend Superbowl 17, which the Dolphins lost.
 A few years later, he was offered a head coaching job.

 In 1991, he became an assistant coach with the Cincinnati Bengals.
 He was named head coach at the age of 32 in 1992 and took the Bengals to 5-11 during his first season.
 He spent nearly five years (1992-1996) as the Bengals’ coach before he was fired after starting his fifth season 1-6.
 He left NFL coaching with a head coach record of 19-52.

-Of his coaching career at Cincinnati, Schula told the Cincinnati Enquirer poor draft picks played a big role in the team’s failures, but he also said he could have done abetter job.
+Of his coaching career at Cincinnati, Shula told the Cincinnati Enquirer poor draft picks played a big role in the team’s failures, but he also said he could have done abetter job.

 “I should have been more forceful in saying look, in order to move the team forward we need to build with character and we didn’t do that in certain decisions,” he said.

-2. One of Schula’s Sons Is A Coach for the LA Rams
+2. One of Shula’s Sons Is A Coach for the LA Rams

-Dave Schula met his wife, Leslie, at Dartmouth College, where she was a classmate and Big Green tennis player.
+Dave Shula met his wife, Leslie, at Dartmouth College, where she was a classmate and Big Green tennis player.
 The couple married and had three sons, Daniel, Christopher and Matthew.

 One of their sons, Chris, is currently an assistant linebackers coach for the Los Angeles Rams.
 Dave’s son and the Rams’ head coach, Sean McVay, had a close relationship, according to the Palm Beach Post, which reported that the two were teammates and roommates in college.

-Chris Schula, a graduate of St. Thomas Aquinas High School and Miami University (Ohio), said the expectations of carrying the Schula name were very heavy at times.
+Chris Shula, a graduate of St. Thomas Aquinas High School and Miami University (Ohio), said the expectations of carrying the Shula name were very heavy at times.

 “I’ve always, I think, had a chip on my shoulder to try to prove that I didn’t get to this position because of my last name,” Chris told the reporter, adding that now, carrying that last name represents an honor.
 “It motivates me to be the same way as them and live up to the legacy,” he said.

-However, when he was approached about running a restaurant that carried his father’s name, Schula’s Steak House, he took the job in 1997.
-Schula told the Miami Herald. that although he didn’t know much about being a restauranteur, his mother, Dorothy, encouraged him to take the job, telling him, “Eventually, you’re going to hang up your whistle.”
+However, when he was approached about running a restaurant that carried his father’s name, Shula’s Steak House, he took the job in 1997.
+Shula told the Miami Herald. that although he didn’t know much about being a restauranteur, his mother, Dorothy, encouraged him to take the job, telling him, “Eventually, you’re going to hang up your whistle.”

-When he heard the restaurant would be themed after the Dolphin’s undefeated season, Schula said he excited.
+When he heard the restaurant would be themed after the Dolphin’s undefeated season, Shula said he excited.

 “I just didn’t have a feeling that I had any aptitude for the restaurant business, other than eating a lot of food,” he told the Miami Herald.
 “I didn’t get into the business to do anything but enhance the reputation that he built as a football coach.”